blockcypher/eth-docs-old/source/includes/_contracts.md

 `0eb688e79698d645df015cf2e9db5a6fe16357f1`

-The returned object contains information the contract; if you deployed the contract with BlockCypher, it will return **solidity** and **abi** as well.
+The returned object contains information about the contract; if you deployed the contract with BlockCypher, it will return **solidity** and **abi** as well.

 ## Call Contract Method Endpoint